RedHat-Middleware-Workshops/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/01-review-the-intial-project.md

     &lt;/dependency&gt;
 </pre>

 We will go ahead and add a bunch of other dependencies while we have the pom.xml open.
 These will be explained later.
+Add these at the
+`<!-- TODO: Add actuator, feign and hystrix dependency here -->` marker:

 <pre class="file" data-filename="pom.xml" data-target="insert" data-marker="<!-- TODO: Add actuator, feign and hystrix dependency here -->">
     &lt;dependency&gt;